 Store cards tend to be much more expensive than mainstream credit cards, so try to boost your repayments to this kind of debt.
 Or, if you've been in such dire straits that you've had to resort to a payday loan, this will be costing you a massive amount of interest, so paying this off is your number one priority.
-If your overdraft charges a daily fee, this can also be cripplingly expensive.

 Although you're prioritising debt, make sure you continue to make at least the minimum payments on all your other credit cards, as missing a month could result in charges and a black mark on your credit score.

 Suspend any savings contributions you are making – it may seem counter-intuitive, but you won't make as much interest on your savings as you'll save by repaying your debts.
 So, while it's sensible to have a bit squirrelled away for an emergency, focus on getting rid of debts first and then you can return to your savings pot with vigour.